Alexandria/match-three-game/CONTRIBUTING.md

 ## 🦸🏾‍♀️Want to add code to the project and make this game better or cleaner?

+Fantastic!
-### Fantastic make a PR request with your additions and I will try my best to review it and merge it in a timely manner.
+Make a PR request with your additions and I will try my best to review it and merge it in a timely manner.

+## PR request guide
+1. Fork the project.
+2. Create a new branch (`git checkout -b 'branch name'`).
+3. Commit your changes (`git commit -m 'Add something new'`).
+4. Push to the branch (`git push -u origin 'branch name'`).
+5. Open a Pull Request (PR) using the provided link.

 ## 🧙🏾What if I am not a coder?